Delve.ai

 Related articles

-Psychographic segmentation: Examples and variables
+Psychographic Segmentation Examples

-Examples of demographic segmentation are many - it involves dividing customers by age, gender, income, ethnicity, and family status, helping you create highly targeted marketing campaigns.
+Examples of demographic segmentation are many; it divides customers by age, gender, income, ethnicity, and family status, helping you create targeted marketing campaigns.

 Technographic segmentation divides your customers based on their technology usage and adoption rates.
 Learn how it can boost your B2B marketing efforts and drive customer growth.